2023 Scotties Tournament of Hearts: CTRS Rankings

+Map of teams

 Wild card selection

 In previous years, a wild card game was played between the top two teams on the Canadian Team Ranking System standings who did not win their provincial championship; the winner of this game was usually granted the final spot in the tournament.
 However, Curling Canada opted to include three wild card teams instead of the usual one.
 These teams will directly qualify and will not participate in a play-in game.
 This is the third time this format is being used, with the first two being in 2021 and 2022.